 Gi60: The International One Minute Theatre Festival

-Gi60 is an all volunteer organization dedicated to the creation and support of one minute plays to provide opportunities for playwrights and theatre artists from the international community, and to increase access to live theatre through multiple platforms.
-Gi60 is committed to supporting diverse voices from around the world, and the short time frame of the one minute play allows us to present a greater number of stories.
+Gi60 is an all volunteer organization dedicated to the celebration, creation and support of one minute stories.
+Our goal is to provide as many opportunities as possible for playwrights and artists, and to increase access to their stories through multiple platforms.
+Gi60 is committed to inclusion, promoting diverse voices from around the world, and supporting fellow artists and organizations dedicated to the one minute form.

 Why One Minute Plays?

 The one minute play is the theatrical equivalent of a classic Rock’n’Roll 45.
 It makes its point quickly, it’s irreverent, it comes in many flavours, it doesn’t always follow the rules and most importantly it’s got something for everybody.
 The history of popular music and the pop charts is filled with humour, pathos, love, politics, novelty, one hit wonders and of course legendary talents.
 The melting pot of creativity, diversity and freedom that typifies the pop charts can also be seen in a one minute theatre festival.

 Each year it’s as if we take the global pulse to see what is guiding our universal heart and conscience.
 The collection of stories connects the artists and the audience to the Big Questions – and potential solutions – on everyone’s mind.
 There is a clear sense of a zeitgeist – that is, what is the mood, intellectual and cultural climate, collective consciousness, or spirit of this moment in this time.
 And, because every year the plays are new, they express that zeitgeist in an immediate and present way.